kzaremski/kzaremski/README.md

 ### Hi there 👋

-- 🔭 I’m looking to work in a small team using modern technologies.
+- 🔭 I’m looking to work in a forward-thinking company using modern technologies.
 - 📫 You can reach me by email at <konstantin.zaremski@gmail.com> or on Telegram at <http://t.me/kzaremski>.
 - 🌱 I’m currently pursuing a Bachelor's degree in computer science.
 - 📍 Located in Denver, CO.